pablohenneman/OMNI_OMICS_HUB/docs/analysis/brainstorm-project.md

 ## Revisions (Memory + Onboarding)
 - Data size: 2 GB is a current guideline, not a hard limit; expected to evolve.
+- Data limits are soft guardrails (warnings only) and do not block execution in V1.
 - Memory model: assume ~16 GB RAM is typical; keeping datasets in memory is acceptable for V1.
 - Resource awareness: track memory usage and warn at ~80% of total RAM utilization.
 - Onboarding: provide a written guide.